Moy Regional Primary School

 We made hot chocolate and Christmas treats.
 Delicious!

-Decorating our Christmas Classroom.
+Decorating our Christmas Classroom!

 Beautiful Christmas Tree Paintings

-We made paper maché snowmen heads.
+We made paper mâché snowmen heads.

 We used Macrome cord to create these beautiful Christmas angel decorations.
-Well done everyone!

 Very well done to the KS2 Christmas Choir who went carol singing at Tesco’s in Portadown and the Oaks in Dungannon.
 Their singing was thoroughly enjoyed by shoppers and created a lovely Christmas atmosphere.
 This was followed by a very well deserved trip to McDonalds where pupils enjoyed some lunch and ice-cream together.